Idun Reiten

 Idun Reiten (1 January 1942 – 19 August 2025) was a Norwegian professor of mathematics.
 She was considered to be one of Norway's greatest mathematicians during her lifetime.
 With national and international honors and recognition, she had supervised 11 students and had 28 academic descendants as of March 2024.
 She was an expert in representation theory, and is known for work in tilting theory and Artin algebras.

 Life and career

-Reiten took her PhD degree at the University of Illinois in 1971, becoming the second Norwegian woman to earn a PhD in mathematics.
+Reiten took her PhD degree at the University of Illinois in 1971, becoming the second Norwegian woman to earn a PhD in mathematics; the first was Elizabeth Stephansen in 1902.
 She was appointed a professor at the University of Trondheim in 1982, now named the Norwegian University of Science and Technology.

 Her research area was representation theory for Artinian algebras, commutative algebra, and homological algebra.
 Her work with Maurice Auslander now forms the part of the study of Artinian algebras known as Auslander–Reiten theory.
 This theory utilizes such concepts as almost-split sequences and Auslander-Reiten quivers, which were developed in a series of papers.
 She died on 19 August 2025, at the age of 83.